syl20bnr/spacemacs-elpa-mirror/melpa/bibretrieve-readme.txt

+Usage: call
+  M-x bibretrieve
+Enter (part of) the author's name and/or title.
+Matching BibTeX entries are fetched using the configured backends and displayed in a selection buffer.
-This program searches the web for BibTeX entries matching the given Author end/or Title.
-It displays then a selection buffer, that permits to examine and choose entries to add to the bibliography file, or to insert into the current buffer.
+The entries can then be appended to the bibliography file or inserted into the current buffer.

-The function is called through "M-x bibretrieve".
-Then it prompts for author and title.
-For an advanced use, that permits to select which backend to use, call it with "C-u M-x bibretrieve".

-The configuration is done with the variable bibretrieve-backends, that is an alist with pairs containing the backend to use and the timeout for it.
-See the README file for the list of supported backends.
+Configuration:
+To select which backends to use customize the variable "bibretrieve-backends".
+To select a backend for a single invocation call the function with C-u M-x bibretrieve

+Extension:
-To create a new backend define a new function "bibretrieve-backend-NAME" that takes as input author and title and returns a buffer that contains some bibtex entries.
+To create a new backend define a new function "bibretrieve-backend-NAME" that takes as input author and title and returns a buffer that contains bibtex entries.
 The function should be defined in "bibretrieve-base.el".
 It is then necessary to advise bibretrieve of the new backend, adding NAME to the list "bibretrieve-installed-backends".